 Although the results show that some of the vulnerability caused by the pandemic has improved, there is still a 2.2 million increase in low financial resilience and a 0.9 million increase in vulnerability since February 2020.

-What does this mean for the FS and other industries?
+What does this mean for financial services and other industries?

 Firms should be mindful of the relationship between the cost of living crisis, the Consumer Duty and their responsibility to vulnerable customers.
 In their summary of the survey findings, the FCA highlights that although all consumers are at risk of harm, this risk increases if consumers “are in vulnerable circumstances” e.g. if they display one or more of the FCA’s four vulnerability characteristics – health, life events, resilience and capability.